Lauren Boebert: Primary

 Boebert criticized Tipton's voting record, which she said did not reflect his district.
 Before the primary, Trump endorsed Tipton, but Boebert characterized him as unsupportive of Trump.
-She accused the incumbent of supporting amnesty for undocumented immigrants by voting for H.R.
+She accused him of supporting amnesty for undocumented immigrants by voting for H.R.
 5038, the Farm Workforce Modernization Act of 2019, saying that the act had a provision that led to citizenship and provided funding for housing for undocumented farm workers.
-Boebert decried what she said was Tipton's insufficient efforts to continue funding for the Paycheck Protection Program, whose money had run out within two weeks, arguing that more was needed.
+Boebert decried what she said were Tipton's insufficient efforts to continue funding for the Paycheck Protection Program, whose money had run out within two weeks, arguing that more was needed.
 Boebert raised just over $150,000 through the June 30 primary.

 In a May 2020 interview on SteelTruth, a QAnon-supporting web show, Boebert said she was "very familiar with" the conspiracy theory: "Everything I've heard of Q, I hope that this is real because it only means America is getting stronger and better."
 The Colorado Times Recorder reported that she followed multiple YouTube channels connected with QAnon before deleting her YouTube account when it came under scrutiny.
-But after winning the Republican primary, Boebert denied following QAnon and endorsing conspiracy theories, instead saying she wanted to uphold "freedom and the Constitution of the United States of America".
+Boebert later said she was not a follower of QAnon, in a statement where she endorsed investigations into "deep state activities that undermine the President".

-In September 2019, Boebert aide and future campaign manager Sherrona Bishop published a video on her Facebook page in which she interviewed a self-proclaimed member of the far-right group Proud Boys, which Bishop called "pro-everything that makes America great", adding, "thank God for you guys and the Proud Boys".
+In September 2019, Boebert aide and future campaign manager Sherronna Bishop published a video on her Facebook page in which she interviewed a self-proclaimed member of the far-right group Proud Boys, which Bishop called "pro-everything that makes America great", adding, "thank God for you guys and the Proud Boys".
 Bishop left the Boebert campaign shortly after Boebert won the Republican nomination.
 In October 2020, Boebert's campaign denied any connection to the Proud Boys and said Boebert did not share Bishop's views.

-On June 30, Boebert won the Republican nomination with 54.6% of the vote to Tipton's 45.4%.
+On June 30 2020, Boebert won the Republican nomination with 54.6% of the vote to Tipton's 45.4%.
 The result gained national attention and surprised political commentators.
 CNN and Politico called it a "stunning upset"; The Hill made a similar statement.
 Tipton conceded defeat on election night and Trump congratulated Boebert in a tweet.
 Democratic Congressional Campaign Committee chair Cheri Bustos said in a statement that national Republicans should disavow Boebert for supporting QAnon.

 Boebert was the first primary challenger to defeat a sitting U.S. representative in Colorado in 48 years, since Democratic Representative Wayne Aspinall lost to Alan Merson.
 She pledged to join the Freedom Caucus upon taking office.